skyguy-netizen/UCR/README.md

 # UCR
-All labs and programs from all CS classes at UCR
+All labs and programs from all CS classes at UCR.
+DO NOT COPY